gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

       registry]({{site.baseurl}}/docs/getting-started/quick-start#a-note-about-using-modules-from-the-registry) for more
       information about using modules from the Terraform Registry with Terragrunt.

+- `include_in_copy` (attribute): A list of glob patterns (e.g., `*.txt`) that should always be copied into the Terraform working directory.
+When you use the `source` param in your Terragrunt config and run `terragrunt <command>`, Terragrunt will download the code specified at source into a scratch folder (`.terragrunt-cache`, by default), copy the code in your current working directory into the same scratch folder, and then run `terraform <command>` in that scratch folder.
+By default, Terragrunt excludes hidden files and folders during the copy step.
+This feature allows you to specify glob patterns of files that should always be copied from the Terragrunt working directory.
+Additional notes:
+    - The path should be specified relative to the source directory.
+    - This list is also use when using a local file source (e.g., `source = "../modules/vpc"`).
+For example, if your terraform module source contains a hidden file that you want to copy over (e.g., a `.python-version` file), you can specify that in this list to ensure it gets copied over to the scratch copy (e.g., `include_in_copy = [".python-version"]`).

 - `extra_arguments` (block): Nested blocks used to specify extra CLI arguments to pass to the `terraform` CLI.
 Learn more about its usage in the [Keep your CLI flags DRY]({{site.baseurl}}/docs/features/keep-your-cli-flags-dry/) use case overview.
 Supports the following arguments: